Poverty risk for unemployed would have doubled without Covid income supports - CSO

 The rate of unemployed people at risk of poverty would have almost doubled without Covid-19 income supports.

-That's according to the Survey on Income and Living Conditions (SILC) 2021, released today (Friday May 6) by the Central Statistics Office (CSO).
+That's according to the Survey on Income and Living Conditions (SILC) 2021, released on Friday May 6 by the Central Statistics Office (CSO).

 The survey covers topics such as poverty rates, disposable income, difficulty making ends meet and financial difficulties.